Arron Lindop

-Arron Lindop (born 17 March 2006) is an English professional rugby league footballer who plays as a er and for the Warrington Wolves in Super League.
+Arron Lindop (born 17 March 2006) is an English professional rugby league footballer who plays as a er and for the Warrington Wolves in the Super League.

 Career

 Lindop made his debut in round 1 of the 2025 Super League season for the Wolves against the Catalans Dragons, scoring a try.
 Lindop featured in Warrington's 8-6 2025 Challenge Cup final loss to Hull KR.